Gentoro-OneMCP/onemcp/CONTRIBUTING.md

-# Contributing to GenToro QOZB Inc Open Source Project
+# Contributing to GenToro OneMCP

-We love your input!
-We want to make contributing to this project as easy and transparent as possible.
+We would love your input!
+We want to make contributing to OneMCP as easy and transparent as possible.

 ## Ways to Contribute
 - Report bugs